Pearson plc: Aviation businesses 1929–1959

-Entertainment media businesses 1978 to 2002
+Entertainment media businesses 1978–2002

 For several decades, Pearson had owned Chessington Zoo in Greater London.
-In 1978, the company were approached by Madame Tussauds in London, who also owned Warwick Castle and Wookey Hole Caves, to purchase the zoo and so were acquired by Pearson to place Chessington under Tussauds' ownership.
+In 1978 the company was approached by Madame Tussauds in London, which also owned Warwick Castle and Wookey Hole Caves, to purchase the zoo; Pearson instead acquired Madame Tussauds and placed Chessington under Tussauds ownership.
+Pearson's newly formed subsidiary The Tussauds Group redeveloped Chessington Zoo into Chessington World of Adventures, opened in 1987, and purchased Alton Towers in 1990.
+The diversification was supported by Pearson chairman Patrick Gibson, Baron Gibson, who had backed the Madame Tussauds acquisition before becoming group chairman.
+In 1998 Pearson sold the Tussauds Group to venture capital firm Charterhouse Development Capital for £352 million, ending its involvement in visitor attractions.

-In 1981 Pearson's publishing subsidiary Pearson Longman established Goldcrest Films and Television in 1981, led by the founder of Goldcrest Films, John Eberts, and chaired by James Lee, chief executive of Pearson Longman.
-At its inception, the new concern owned 40% of Goldcrest Films.
+In 1981 Pearson's publishing subsidiary Pearson Longman established Goldcrest Films and Television with Goldcrest Films founder Jake Eberts; James Lee, chief executive of Pearson Longman, chaired the new concern.
+At inception, the new concern owned 40% of Goldcrest Films.

-Pearson's newly formed subsidiary The Tussauds Group, then consisting of the Madame Tussauds wax exhibitions, Warwick Castle and Wookey Hole, redeveloped Chessington Zoo into Chessington World of Adventures theme park, opened in 1987, and subsequently purchased Alton Towers theme park in Staffordshire in 1990.
-In 1998, Pearson sold the Tussauds Group to venture capital firm Charterhouse Development Capital for £352m, ending their involvement in the visitor attractions business.

-In 1986, Pearson invested in the British Satellite Broadcasting consortium, which a few years later merged with Sky Television to form a new company, British Sky Broadcasting (BSkyB).
+In 1986 Pearson invested in the British Satellite Broadcasting consortium, which later merged with Sky Television to form British Sky Broadcasting.

-During the 1990s, the company acquired a number of TV production and broadcasting assets, including former ITV franchisee Thames Television, Australian production company Grundy Television, U.S. television company All American Communications Inc., Italian drama production company Mastrofilm, European animation financer and distributor EVA Entertainment, and UK production company Talkback Productions.
+During the 1990s Pearson acquired television and production assets including former ITV franchisee Thames Television, Australian production company Grundy Television, U.S. television company All American Communications, Italian drama production company Mastrofilm, European animation financer and distributor EVA Entertainment, and UK production company Talkback Productions.

-In 1994, Pearson acquired software publisher The Software Toolworks for US$462 million, and rebranded it Mindscape.
-In 1998, Pearson sold Mindscape to The Learning Company for US$150 million, taking a $346 million loss on the sale.
+In 1994 Pearson acquired software publisher The Software Toolworks for US$462 million and rebranded it Mindscape.
+In 1998 Pearson sold Mindscape to The Learning Company for US$150 million, taking a $346 million loss on the sale.

-In 2000, Pearson merged its television holdings with CLT-UFA to form the RTL Group.
-In 2002 it exited the industry entirely by selling its 22% stake in RTL to Bertelsmann.
+In 2000 Pearson merged its television holdings with CLT-UFA to form the RTL Group.
+In 2002 it exited the industry by selling its 22% stake in RTL to Bertelsmann.